minaoar/library-version-wise-opinion-extration/CONTRIBUTING.md

 please ensure that the component is licensed under only the permissive licenses (e.g., MIT, BSD, Apache) approved by the [Open Source Initiative](https://opensource.org/licenses).

+## Particpate in Discussion
+You can participate in discussion from the [Discussion](https://github.com/minaoar/library-version-wise-opinion-extration/discussions) section of this repository.
+You are welcome to add new discussion, choose a category, and ask any question or provide any idea.

 ## How to Submit Changes
 Whether you want to add a new feature/improvement of fix a bug, please ensure first that a related issue is posted in the [issue list](https://github.com/minaoar/library-version-wise-opinion-extration/issues).

 ### Creating an Issue
+(If you are new to this repository and if you can have question regarding the project, please consider opening a discussion from the [Discussion](https://github.com/minaoar/library-version-wise-opinion-extration/discussions) board as described above before directly creating an issue with initial queries.)

 When you create an issue, please provide a meaningful title and appropriate label (bug/enhancement/documentation etc.).
 - In case of bug, kindly provide the steps how it can be reproduced.
 More details [here](#reporting-a-bug)